Illinois Sessions: October 13-15

-This year, our conference is going virtual—and national!
-Housing Action Illinois is partnering with the National Alliance of Community Economic Development Associations (NACEDA) to bring you our annual Housing Matters!
+This year, our conference went virtual—and national!
+Housing Action Illinois partnered with the National Alliance of Community Economic Development Associations (NACEDA) to bring you our annual Housing Matters!
 Conference as part of the Strengthening Resilient Communities forum.
-In addition to robust Illinois programming, we will be hosting five plenary sessions with top national speakers—such as a keynote address by Dr. Ibram X. Kendi, author of How to Be an Antiracist.
+In addition to robust Illinois programming, hosted five plenary sessions with top national speakers—such as a keynote address by Dr. Ibram X. Kendi, author of How to Be an Antiracist.

 Tuesday, October 13